 Define your objectives

 All plans are made to achieve a specific goal.
 As simple as it sounds, this is the first and most fundamental step towards building your video content strategy.
 After all, every step after this will be to work towards achieving them, from content creation to metrics set for measuring performance.
 Some more common objectives include brand awareness, increasing conversion rates and improving user engagement.
+Different objectives could mean could mean producing different types of videos (ex: corporate videos or marketing videos).
 Without a clear-cut objective, it would be difficult to create a streamlined strategy, let alone judge whether it is a success or failure.

 Know your audience